MUN-COMP3100/project-saju15team/README.md

 ###### Feature #1: Login
 1. Description - This feature allows students to log in to the system using their credentials, i.e. their university email and password.
 2. Implementation Strategy - The student's credentials are verified against the database of registered students.
 If the user's credentials are correct, the user is redirected to their dashboard(will be implemented in the future).
 Otherwise, an error message is displayed.
-3. Dependencies - *findStudentById* method of the *student* class.
+3. Dependencies - *matchLoginCredentials* method of the *student* class and *verifyLoginCredentials* method in the *students * class.
-4. State of the Implementation - In-progress, currently the user is not redirected to their dashboard(Feature #3 from the project proposal).
+4. State of the Implementation - Completed
 5. How to test - use Mocha test (*main_test.mjs) to test for invalid inputs, incorrect passwords and successful login.
 To test the individual feature,start the server and open the terminal at the *SeverFeatures* folder.
 Uncomment line #28 and 29 and run command *node login.mjs*.
 Edit the method parameters to test. (currently set to correct credentials.)
 ##### Important: comment the lines again, if mocha test is done after the individual test.